 Figure 12-15 is a timing chart that represents operation waveforms during OCP operation.
-When the OCP pin voltage increases to the OCP Threshold Voltage (V{TRIP} , 1.0 V) or more, and remains in this condition for a period of the OCP Blanking Time (t{BK} , 2 μ s) or longer, the OCP circuit is activated.
+When the OCP pin voltage increases to the OCP Threshold Voltage ($V{TRIP} = 1.0 \text{ V}$) or more, and remains in this condition for a period of the OCP Blanking Time ($t{BK} = 2 \mu s$) or longer, the OCP circuit is activated.
 The enabled OCP circuit shuts off the low-side transistors and puts the FO pin into a low state.
-Then, output current decreases as a result of the output transistors turn-off.
-Even if the OCP pin voltage falls below V{TRIP} , the IC holds the FO pin in the low state for a fixed OCP hold time (t_P) of 25 μ s (typ.).
+Then, output current decreases as a result of the output transistor turn-offs.
+Even if the OCP pin voltage falls below V{TRIP} , the IC holds the FO pin in the low state for a fixed OCP hold time, $t_P = 25 \mu s$ (typ.).
 Then, the output transistors operate according to input signals.

 The OCP is used for detecting abnormal conditions, such as an output transistor shorted.
 In case short-circuit conditions occur repeatedly, the output transistors can be destroyed.
-To prevent such event, motor operation must be controlled by the external microcontroller so that it can immediately stop the motor when fault signals are detected.
+For this reason, motor operations must be controlled by the external microcontroller so that it can immediately stop the motor when fault signals are detected.